 - 1/2 teaspoon ground cinnamon

-In a medium saucepan simmer carrots in 1/2 cup of water until tender.
-Drain well.
-In a food processor or blender add carrots and remaining ingredients and blend until smooth.
+- Place the carrots in a medium saucepan and cover with water.
+Bring to a simmer and cook until tender.
+Drain the carrots in a colander.
+Place the hot carrots and remaining ingredients into a food processor or blender and blend until smooth.
 Pour into a 1 1/2 qt. baking dish.
 Bake at 350 degrees for 1 hr. until golden around the edges.